This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Again, we recommend you speak to an accountant about the tax benefits of limited company owned buy to lets versus personal ownership.

-You can also find out more in our guides: Rental Income and Other Landlord Taxes and Buy-to-Let Tax Changes.
+You can also find out more in our guides: Rental Income and Other Landlord Taxes and Buy to Let Tax Changes.

 You should always speak to a qualified accountant about any potential tax benefits or liabilities.

-Setting Up Is Simple and Quick
+Setting Up a LTD Company for Buy to Let Is Simple and Quick

 Setting up a buy to let company takes just 15 minutes and can be done easily online.
 Nonetheless, we recommend you seek advice from an accountant or legal advisor before making any big decisions.
 See Setting Up a Property Company for Buy to Let Purchases below for some extra information.

-Future Planning Can Be Easier
+Future Planning Can Be Easier with Buy to Let Companies

 It’s simpler to transfer a limited company to another owner than a privately held property.
 The property does not change owners but remains under the company’s ownership, which could protect the transaction from Stamp Duty, Inheritance Tax and Capital Gains Tax (CGT).
 This is useful if you plan to pass your business on to family in the future.